Luigi's Mansion: Plot

-Luigi has been notified about winning a mansion in a contest he did not enter.
-He informs Mario and they agree to meet up outside the mansion that evening.
-Luigi follows a map to the mansion, which is located in a dark forest, and finds it more sinister-looking than the supplied photo.
+Luigi is notified about winning a mansion in a contest he never entered.
+He informs Mario and they agree to meet up there that evening.
+Luigi follows a map to the mansion, located in a dark forest, and finds it more sinister-looking than the supplied photo.
 With Mario nowhere to be found, Luigi enters the mansion alone.
-He encounters a ghost, which attacks him, but is unexpectedly saved by a scientist who unsuccessfully tries to suck up the ghost with a vacuum cleaner.
-They escape as more ghosts appear, and the scientist introduces himself as Professor Elvin Gadd, or E. Gadd for short.
+He encounters a ghost, which lunges at him, but is unexpectedly saved by a diminutive and elderly scientist who unsuccessfully tries to deter the ghost with a vacuum cleaner.
+They escape as more ghosts appear and the scientist introduces himself as Professor Elvin Gadd, or E. Gadd for short.
 He explains the mansion is supernatural in origin and only appeared a few days prior.
 E. Gadd tells Luigi that he saw Mario heading towards the mansion, but has not seen him since.
-Upon learning that Mario is Luigi's brother, E. Gadd entrusts Luigi with his ghost-hunting equipment, including the Poltergust 3000 vacuum cleaner and Game Boy Horror communication device, and Luigi re-enters the mansion to look for Mario.
+Upon learning that Mario is Luigi's brother, E. Gadd entrusts Luigi with his ghost-hunting equipment, the Poltergust 3000 vacuum cleaner and Game Boy Horror communication device, as Luigi re-enters the mansion to find Mario.

-As Luigi explores the mansion, he discovers that it is an illusion built by King Boo to shelter the now-freed special ghosts that E. Gadd had previously captured and turned into paintings with a large machine dubbed the "Ghost Potrificationizer"; King Boo subsequently created the false contest to lure the Mario Bros. into a trap in retaliation for the boos they defeated in the past.
-After recapturing many ghosts and working his way through the mansion, Luigi confronts King Boo, who has turned Mario into a painting.
-King Boo pulls Luigi into the painting for their final battle, using a suit-like replica of Bowser to combat him in an arena resembling the mansion's roof.
-Finding a way to blast the suit's head off, Luigi catches King Boo and escapes the painting.
-E. Gadd turns King Boo into a painting along with the recaptured ghosts, while Luigi uses the Ghost Portrificationizer's reverse function to free Mario.
-After the mansion disappears, E. Gadd uses the treasure Luigi collected on his adventure to build him a new non-haunted house in its place.
-Its size depends on how much treasure the player gathered during the game.
+As Luigi explores the mansion, he discovers that it was created by King Boo to shelter the now-freed special ghosts that E. Gadd had previously captured and turned into paintings with a large machine dubbed the "Ghost Portrificationizer"; King Boo subsequently sent the false notification of Luigi winning the mansion to lure the Mario Bros. into a trap in retaliation for the Boos they defeated in the past.
+Working his way through each of the darkened floors, halls, and locked rooms, Luigi recaptures the escaped ghosts and discovers that Mario has been trapped inside of a painting by King Boo and held captive in a secret ritualistic altar in the mansion's basement.
+While recapturing the last of the ghosts, Luigi finds the key that unlocks the altar's entrance and confronts King Boo, who, now disdainful over Luigi capturing his minions, pulls Luigi into the painting.
+Using his illusionary powers within a pocket dimension inside it, King Boo creates a suit-like replica of Bowser to combat Luigi.
+Using the replica's abilities against it, Luigi is able to force King Boo out of it and capture him.
+Returned to the real world in the aftermath, Luigi finds Mario unconscious but still trapped within the painting, which he triumphantly carries out of the mansion.
+Returning to E. Gadd's laboratory, he informs Luigi that the mansion has ceased to exist, due to it being an illusion, as they turn King Boo into a painting along with the last of the recaptured ghosts.
+Using the Ghost Portrificationizer's reverse function, Luigi frees Mario from his painting.
+In an epilogue, as a sign of gratitude towards Luigi for all his help, E. Gadd has a new non-haunted house for him built on the former site of the mansion, with its size determined by the amount of treasure collected during the game.